 Years 10 and 11

 Throughout Year 10 and 11, students will be offered slightly different support structures.
-As always, students will continue to have access to the online resources, with Unifrog being their key tool for subject and university research.
-Year 10 will focus on the beginning of their GCSE/IGCSE journey, touching base with their Head of Year, Career Advisor and/or Secondary Counsellor with subject concerns and study support.
+As always, students will continue to have access to online resources, with Unifrog being their key tool for subject and university research.
+Year 10 will focus on the beginning of their GCSE/IGCSE journey, touching base with their Head of Year, Career Counsellor with subject concerns and study support.

-By the time your child has reached Sixth Form, the career guidance is firmly about supporting university application and individual student pathway progression.
-Comprehensive support documents are in place with Heads of Years and LEAD teachers that will provide students and parents focused updates and guidance around their A Level course progress, university/career advice and student wellbeing.
+By the time your child has reached the Sixth Form, the career guidance is firmly about supporting university application and individual student pathway progression.
+Comprehensive support documents are in place with Heads of Years and LEAD teachers that will provide students and parents focused updates and guidance around their A-Level course progress, university/career advice and student wellbeing.

 Useful Links for Year 10-13: General Careers and Examination Information

 www.unifrog.org for research and shortlisting of universities and courses worldwide.
 This tool can also be used for personality tests, career/subject research, logging community service, MOOCs and completing the university application process.

 www.mypathtouni.com for GEMS partners involved to support your child’s EVERY step from school to university.
 This resource also supports parents in understanding the international student journey.
 This is a tool to further support our schools' career guidance staff.